Bachelor Degrees for Traditional Undergraduates.

 Judson's roots extend back to 1913 and the founding of Northern Baptist Theological Seminary.
 From its very first day, NBTS offered both graduate and undergraduate education to men and women training for the ministry.
 When the seminary portion of Northern Baptist moved from Chicago to Lombard, Illinois, in the early 1960's, it was decided to make the college an independent entity.
 Under the guidance of Dr. Benjamin P. Browne, college and seminary president, the "new" college was founded in 1963 in Elgin, Illinois, along the shores of the Fox River.
 It was named after Adoniram Judson, the first American missionary to foreign shores.

 Judson's first president, Dr. Browne, retired in 1967.
 Dr. Amos B. Barton served as president through 1969 and Dr. Harm A. Weber from 1969-1992.
 In 1992, Dr. James W. Didier was appointed president.
 He retired in 1998, and Dr. Jerry B. Cain became Judson's fifth president.
 Dr. Cain retired in June 2012.
-Dr. William Crothers joined Judson in July 2012 as Interim President, while the university enters into a formal search process.
+Dr. William Crothers joined Judson in July 2012 as Interim President.
+Judson celebrated the installation of its sixth president, Dr. Gene C. Crume, Jr. on October 24, 2013.

-In 1994 Judson introduced a new academic division concentrating on continuing education for non-traditional students.
-Since its inception, the Division of Adult and Continuing Education has offered innovative programs with a high level of student service, both at our main campus in Elgin and our branch campus in Rockford (established in 1999).
+In 1994 Judson introduced a new academic program concentrating on continuing education for non-traditional students.
+Since its inception, Adult Professional Studies has offered innovative majors with a high level of student service on our main campus and in 1999, a second location was established in Rockford.

-Today, Judson University is home to over 1,100 traditional and continuing education students and over 100 master's students from 36 states and 28 countries.
+Today, Judson University is home to over 1,200 traditional and adult professional students from 35 states and 21 countries.

 It is the conviction of the faculty, administration, and Board of Trustees that higher education at Judson College should involve a personal intellectual encounter with the Christian revelation.
 Viewed from this perspective, both knowledge and faith are dynamic, not static.
 This is consistent with our belief that it is not possible to have worthwhile education where there is uncritical devotion only to the accepted, the safe, and the sanctioned.
 Christian education is at its best when it involves consideration of both new and familiar truths.
 The Christian, above all, should hold unswerving allegiance to honesty and integrity in the pursuit of knowledge.

-It is the conviction of the faculty, administration and Board of Trustees of Judson College that Christian higher education should include a consideration of commitment to Jesus Christ as Savior and Lord.
-It is hoped that every Judson student will experience this commitment during his years at the college.
+It is the conviction of the faculty, administration and Board of Trustees of Judson University that Christian higher education should include a consideration of commitment to Jesus Christ as Savior and Lord.
+It is hoped that every Judson student will experience this commitment during his years at the university.

 Judson graduates will embrace a Christian worldview derived from critical and disciplined interaction with God's Word and God's world.
 This ultimate goal will be achieved as students attain the following intermediate goals: